 The truth is (or actually, two truths):

 With the second part, a Development Analytics tool like Waydev could be quite helpful from day 0 with comprehensive data for engineering managers.
-Our tool measures engineers’ performance and tracks goals and projects, to get you visibility into engineering work and understand the alignment with business goals—Try Waydev for FREE (no credit card needed).
+Our tool measures engineers’ performance and tracks goals and projects, to get you visibility into engineering work and understand the alignment with business goals.

 Now, let’s dive into the thrills and spills of engineering management today, starting with the basics.

 What an engineering manager does is to direct, plan and coordinate activities, while supervising a team of engineers.
 It’s juggling people management, project management and technical knowledge to deliver the right product, the right way.

 And is quite like product development—you do need to know the specs well (duties), build a roadmap (planning and scheduling), negotiate and allocate resources (people, budgets, tools), make sure the result (tracked performance) meets the specific client’s needs (company’ business goals), debug and update (unblock and support engineers).

 Here’s an overview of the most common tasks and duties that usually come with the software management job:

 Your role will change a lot in time, as the company grows and you take on new responsibilities.

 Remember that no one is born a manager.
 It’s a 100% learned role that requires effort, empathy and continuous learning to be a good software manager, day after day.

 If you want to be one step ahead right from the start, adopting an Agile data-driven approach will go a long way.
 By tracking your team’s performance, you enable engineers’ autonomy, productivity and motivation in a healthier work environment.

-Waydev has already helped 1000+ engineering leaders worldwide, by analyzing codebase, PRs and tickets to improve engineers’ work—Try it for FREE and start making objective decisions based on data, not hunches.
+Waydev has already helped 1000+ engineering leaders worldwide, by analyzing codebase, PRs and tickets to improve engineers’ work and start making objective decisions based on data, not hunches.

-Whether you’re leading a small team of junior engineers working on projects from scratch, or a large team working on projects with years of legacy code, your role is less about specific job tasks and more about these responsibilities: communicating with other human beings, catering to stakeholders’ needs and goals, managing the team for performance.
+Whether you’re leading a small team of junior engineers working on projects from scratch, or a large team working on projects with years of legacy code, your role is less about specific job tasks and more about these responsibilities: communicating with other human beings, catering to stakeholders’ needs and engineering goals, managing the team for performance.